-These people could only get as far as Alaska and (the) Yukon because the rest of the country was still covered in ice.
+These people could only get as far as (the) Yukon because the rest of the country was still covered in ice.
 The ice age would continue for another 5,000 years.

 16,000 years ago, as ice receded along the West coast (and along an ice-free corridor east of the Rocky Mountains) people started to move south.

 12,000 years ago, some of the first people settled on the Haida Gwaii islands of British Columbia’s West coast.

 10,000 years ago, almost all of the ice was gone now, allowing populations to spread in all directions.

 For about the next 10,000 years a variety of different cultures flourished in all areas of Canada.

 1,500 – 1,000 years ago, the first Norse people arrived and settled on Canada’s East coast.